1100011Dawg/Obsidian_Dawson/School/IB Business/Unit 1.1(21-8-13).md

 > Larger Business are able to hire specialized labourers for the Business Functions while smaller ones need to generalize more

 #### finance and accounts
 - Marketing
 - Operations
-**Sectors of Business Activity
+#### Sectors of Business Activity
-**
 - Primary Sector: Extraction of natural resources
 - Secondary sector: Construction and manufacturing
-		-* Manufacturing: turning unprocessed natural resources into goods
+	- Manufacturing: turning unprocessed natural resources into goods
 - Tertiary sector: Personal and business services
 - Quaternary Sector: knowledge part of the economy
-		-* ex: I.T., R&D
+		- ex: I.T., R&D

-#### **Chain of Production
+#### Chain of Production
-**
 - product may pass through sectors of industry this is called chain of production, each stage *adds value*

 #### IPO: Initial public offering.